sv1sjp/sv1sjp.github.io/content/whoami.md

 * Discord: DimitrisV#9286

+??
 You don't have anything from all of these?
 Well, you can send me an email:
 ```
 dimitrislinuxos@protonmail.ch
 ```

-Do you need encryption?
+??
+Do you need to use encryption?
 You can find my PGP public key [here:](/PDFs/pgp.txt)

 ### Other Information: